philbaker/localBorage/README.md

 # localBorage

-A wrapper for the web storage API that adds some enhancements:
+A wrapper for the web storage API with some enhancements:

 - Check if storage can be written to
 - Work with non-string values